FutureElectronicsInc/stm-nucleo-demo/README.md

 The demo of the application is here: https://stm-nucleo-demo.mybluemix.net/sensors

-In the "screenshots" folder you also can find the pictures - how the web application looks (to compare with your final result).
+The "screenshots" folder contains the the screenshots of the web pages.